XXIIVV/webring/README.md

-This is a website to share a list of privacy-friendly apps that respect people's data.
+This is a website to share a list of privacy-friendly software products.
+Products that respect people's data.